 I just got the new Windows 10 operating system.
 As with all Windows operating systems I hate it.
 But it seems to work well.
 However it has a new feature that is supposed to work with pressure sensitive drawing tablets called “Windows Ink”.
 I guess the idea is that you can interface with Windows using a pen instead of a keyboard, but that kind of crap is for tablets which are mostly for entertainment, not for desktop machines which are work horses.
 However it can recognize handwriting and it does that rather well.
 The problem though is that it causes major problems with Photoshop.
 I have a few different versions of Photoshop including 7, CS, and now the Adobe Cloud Version which is called CC.
 In older Photoshop versions the Windows Ink doesn’t cause any problems whatsoever, but as usual everything that is better is actually worse, so the combination of Adobe Cloud’s Photoshop, Windows 7,8, or 10, and the Wacom drivers which I’m using for my Wacom Intuos 4 results in disaster.
+You’ll need a major workaround if you are using any Photoshop version before Photoshop CC 2020.
+That is what is covered in Part 1.
+If you have that version however just leave Use Windows Ink enabled in the Wacom Settings for that particular application and follow the rest of the instructions in Part 2 to get rid of the other problems.

 In Photoshop the stroke controlled by Windows Ink is majorly delayed and the selection tool which I need to work quickly for my flatting is basically a weird acting and buggy tool.
 Now the instant fix for that is to use the Window’s Search Bar and type Wacom to pull up the Wacom settings and go to the Pen settings for the pen you are using and uncheck “Use Windows Ink”.
 Now that’s all fine and good if you don’t need Windows Ink or just want to disable it for a particular application, but guess what?
 Without Windows Ink enabled there you can’t use pressure sensitivity in later versions of Photoshop.
 Of course they work just fine in older versions, but not the new versions.
 Conspiracy is a terrible thing and when Adobe and Microsoft decided to use Windows Ink to control the pressure sensitivity in Photoshop they did something terrible.
 Either you use Windows Ink or you can’t use pressure sensitivity in Photoshop now.